 Unlike the UK, in Corsica the rubbish is not collected from individual properties.
 You will need to dispose of your litter in the large plastic bins located in specific places in the region.
 These bins are emptied every day from mid-June until mid September.
 We advise that you take out your rubbish every day as otherwise it can attract vermin and pests to your accommodation as well as smelling quite unpleasant in the heat.

-You must be in a reasonable state of health to scuba dive.
+You must be in a reasonable state of health to scuba dive (Taking a doctors note to say so is recommended).
 Your final dive must be completed 24 hours before your flight home (potentially dangerous due to the pressurisation of the aircraft cabin).
 We also recommend that you check the terms and conditions of your insurance policy to check the maximum dive depth to which you are covered.